-The service was highly attentive, our waiters were observant, perceptive and extremely knowledgeable about the menu.
-The cocktails were inventive and delicious, we tried several and every one was creative, delicious, and had a twist of Indian influence.
-The wine list is comprehensive and global, and one that complements the menu wonderfully.
-There is an extensive selection of rieslings and chenin blancs that pair precisely with the aromatic, complex, and diverse flavors of the menu.
+The service was highly attentive, our waiters were observant, perceptive, and extremely knowledgeable about the menu.
+The cocktails were inventive and delicious, we tried several and everyone was creative, delicious, and had a twist of Indian influence.
+The wine list is comprehensive and global and complements the menu wonderfully.
+There is an extensive selection of rieslings and Chenin Blancs that pair precisely with the aromatic, complex, and diverse flavors of the menu.

 If you are looking for an Indian restaurant with your standard naan, rice, CTM(chicken tikka masala), and mango lassi, then you are in the wrong place.
 The dishes at Indian Accent are highly creative and innovative.
 The dishes are fabulously presented like works of art.
 Chef Mehrotra stopped by our table to greet us, and brought by a basket of fresh-baked kulchas and naans.
 He had a wonderful sense of humor and said his dishes don’t need any naan but he thought we may want to lick our plate clean with the naan.
 Meeting him was an absolute delight and treat, as he was so humble and sincere.
 I wish him much success in New York City.

 Indian Accent is a game-changer for Indian cuisine in New York.
 After the closing of Tabla, very few Indian restaurants(with the exception of Junoon) have been able to garner the admiration of their diners, but recently there is a mini-revival for Indian food in NYC with the recent opening of Indian Accent, Babuji, and Inday.
 Try Indian Accent, it will exceed your expectations, as it did mine.
 If you are a fan of Indian food you will love the cuisine all the more, and if you are not a fan, I am certain Chef Mehrotra will surely convert you.